Myrtle Meggy: Life

 Samuel Coleridge-Taylor dedicated to her his valse-suite for piano Three-fours, Op.
 71 (1909).

 In 1917, Meggy returned to Sydney as a result of the First World War.
 Four of her siblings - her three brothers and her sister Margaret Helen - served with the First Australian Imperial Force abroad.
 Two brothers, Albert Edward Meggy and Douglas Acland Meggy, were killed in action, during the Gallipoli campaign and the battle of Pozières respectively.

-Upon her return to Australia, Meggy soon received from Henri Verbrugghen an invitation to teach at the New South Wales Conservatorium.
+Upon her return to Australia in 1917, Meggy received an invitation from Henri Verbrugghen to teach at the New South Wales Conservatorium.
 In June 1918, she gave the first performance of the complete cycle of Beethoven and Mendelssohn cello sonatas in Sydney with James Messeas.

 In May 1920, Meggy participated in the Beethoven Festival organized by the Conservatorium.
 She was one of four pianists to perform piano concertos (along with Laurence Godfrey Smith, Frank Hutchens and Henry Penn).
 She performed the Fourth on 12 May (with Saint-Saëns' cadenzas).

 Among her pupils was Marie van Hove.